hacieda/Cyberia-Storage/README.md

 # Cyberia-Storage

-**Cyberia Storage** is a self-hosted file storage system built with ASP.NET Core, PostgreSQL, and Docker.
-It is designed to run on a Raspberry Pi, home server, VPS, or private infrastructure.
+**Cyberia Storage** is a self-hosted encrypted file storage system built with ASP.NET Core, PostgreSQL, and Docker.
+It is designed to run on a personal computer, Raspberry Pi, home server, VPS, or private infrastructure.

+The initial MVP focuses on personal self-hosted storage.
+A user should be able to install and configure Cyberia Storage, run it locally or on private infrastructure, and store files in an encrypted form.
+The goal is to make stored data inaccessible without the user's secret.

-The MVP provides user accounts, configurable registration, storage quotas, metadata management, and file upload/download.
-The final MVP target is a client-side encrypted storage flow where files are encrypted before upload and decrypted only after download on the client device.
+The MVP provides user accounts, authentication, configurable registration, storage quotas, metadata management, and basic file upload/download functionality.

-Encryption and decryption are planned to run on the client through a WebAssembly module written in C++.
-The server should never receive plaintext file contents or encryption keys.
-It only stores encrypted file data and the minimum metadata required for authentication, quota enforcement, and file management.
+The long-term goal is to move toward a client-side encrypted storage flow where files are encrypted before upload and decrypted only after download on the client device.
+In this model, the server should never receive plaintext file contents or plaintext encryption keys.
+It should only store encrypted file data and the minimum metadata required for authentication, quota enforcement, and file management.

+Encryption and decryption may be implemented on the client through a WebAssembly module written in Rust.

-Future versions will extend this design with chunked storage and Git-inspired content-addressed file storage, allowing files to be stored as encrypted chunks and prepared for more efficient synchronization and versioning.
+Future versions may extend this design with public server deployment, multi-user access, encrypted file sharing, chunked storage, and Git-inspired content-addressed file storage.
+This would allow Cyberia Storage to evolve from a personal encrypted storage system into a zero-knowledge file storage and file exchange platform.

 ---